What is a Biohazard Car?

 It is in need of cleaning in order to disinfect or sanitize the vehicle.
 This is not as uncommon as you might think.

-We spend much of our lives in our cars, and some lives might even end there, leaving an otherwise perfectly good vehicle as being considered unusable by some because it has blood or other human tissue inside.
+We spend much of our lives in our cars, and some lives might even end there, leaving an otherwise perfectly good vehicle now considered unusable by some because it has blood or other human tissue inside.
 But that car doesn’t have to be sent to the scrap yard.

 A potential suicide in a car, might not be the only reason this car is now a biohazard car.
-Anything from an accident which produced a lot of bleeding during transport or any other variety of experiences might have rendered this vehicle as a biohazard automobile.
+Anything from an accident which produced a lot of bleeding during transport, to bio mold cars, or any other variety of experiences might have rendered this vehicle as a biohazard automobile.

 In which case, this car might be considered by yourself, or the previous owner, as something they no longer want taking up space in their driveway.